Joy-less/Holo/README.md

 cat.length = 5
 ```

-If a method is redefined, the original method can be called with `origin`.
+If a method is redefined, the original method can be called with the `origin` method.
 ```
 sub say(message)
   log(message)